thekingofspace/Nactari/readme.md

 # Discord.luau

 This module provides a minimal backend for connecting to the Discord Gateway using Lune’s WebSocket and HTTP libraries.
-It handles the initial handshake, event dispatching, heartbeats, and basic REST requests.
+It handles identification, resumes, event routing, heartbeats, and basic REST requests.
+It is intended as a thin packet layer — **not** a full Discord client.

-The bot connects directly to the Discord Gateway URL and identifies using the provided token and intents.
-After connecting, it listens for incoming packets and routes them to any registered event callbacks.
-Heartbeats are automatically sent using the interval provided by Discord.
+The bot connects to the Discord Gateway URL and identifies using the provided token and intents.
+If session data exists, it attempts to resume automatically.
+After connecting, it listens for incoming packets, updates sequence numbers, and dispatches events to any registered handlers.
+Heartbeats are sent according to the interval provided by Discord.

 ## Events

-Events can be registered using `bot:On("event", callback)`.
+Events are registered using:
+`bot:On("event", callback)`

-All event names are normalized to lowercase.
+Event names are always converted to lowercase.

-Supported event routing:
+Triggered events:

-* Any official Discord Gateway event (e.g. MESSAGE_CREATE, READY) if a callback is registered.
+* Any official Discord Gateway event (e.g. MESSAGE_CREATE, READY) if a handler exists.
-* automatic reconnection or session recovery.
 * `undefined` — fired when an event is received with no matching handler.
-* `heartbeat` — fired each time a heartbeat is sent.
+* `heartbeat` — fired whenever a heartbeat is sent.
-* `signalstep` — fired whenever *any* event is processed.
+* `signalstep` — fired every time *any* event is processed.
-* `resume` — fired when resuming the socket
+* `resume` — fired after sending a resume request during reconnect logic.

-What this backend does **not** handle:
+## What This Backend Handles

+* Connecting to the Discord Gateway.
+* Identifying and resuming sessions.
+* Automatic heartbeat loop.
+* Dispatching events to registered callbacks.
+* Sending packets through the WebSocket.
+* Performing basic REST API requests.
+* Updating session ID, sequence number, and resume URL.

+## What This Backend Does **Not** Handle

 * No shard management.
-* No REST rate-limit handling or request queuing.
+* No REST rate-limit buckets or global queue.
-* No caching or internal state tracking.
+* No caching or internal Discord state tracking.
+* No presence updates or status management.
+(Refer to SendSocket for that)
+* No automatic full reconnection logic beyond Discord’s OP 7/9 resume system.

 ## REST Requests

-`SendContext(method, path, body?, headers?)` performs a simple REST request to Discord’s HTTP API.
+`SendContext(method, path, body?, headers?)` sends a REST request to the Discord REST API.
-It automatically includes bot authorization headers and JSON-encodes table bodies.

-`SendSocket(packet)` Sends a packet to the socket.
-It automatically JSON-encodes table bodies.
+Includes:

+* Bot authorization header
+* JSON encoding of table bodies
+* JSON decoding on successful responses

-Errors with status codes above 400 raise an exception.
-Responses are JSON-decoded when possible.
+Errors with `statusCode >= 400` raise an exception.

+## WebSocket Sending

+`SendSocket(packet)`
+Encodes the packet as JSON and sends it through the active WebSocket.

 ## Starting and Stopping

+`Start()`:

+* Connects to the Gateway or resume URL
+* Sends Identify or Resume depending on session state
+* Begins event handler loop
+* Starts heartbeat loop
-`Start()` opens a WebSocket connection, identifies with Discord, initializes event listeners, and begins the heartbeat loop.
-It also loads the bot’s application ID from `/applications/@me`.
+* Loads the bot’s application ID from `/applications/@me`

+`Stop()`:

-`Stop()` cancels all running tasks and closes the WebSocket connection.
+* Cancels all running tasks

-This module is intended as a thin layer for sending and receiving packets — not a full-featured Discord client.
+* Closes the WebSocket
+* Resets internal state